 On November 8, the USS San Jacinto had stopped an English mail packet, the Trent, traveling between Havana and British St. Thomas.
 On board were two Rebel officials, Messrs.
 Mason and Slidell, bearing dispatches for Britain.
 The two officers of the Rebel government were fair game as far as the United States was concerned and by international law the San Jacinto should have hauled the Trent into port where a prize court would have not only remanded the two Rebel officials into US hands, but have the ship and its cargo seized as well.
 However, instead the captain just removed the two traitors and their dispatches and let the Trent continue on its journey.

-Bear in mind, for many years Britain had arbitrarily stopped US ships on the high seas and kidnapped American seaman to fill their warship’s crews and thought nothing of it.
+It should be remembered that during the Napoleonic Wars, Britain had arbitrarily stopped US ships on the high seas and kidnapped American seaman to fill their warship’s crews and thought nothing of it.
 However, when the roles were reversed, Her Majesty’s Government feigned outrage at the incident.

 Lord Palmerston, the Prime Minister (called by those who knew him The Mongoose), whose party and friends controlled most of the British press, whipped up public sentiment condemning this supposed violation of neutral rights.
 In truth, although officially neutral, Palmerston and his minions were eager for any excuse to intervene on the side of the Confederacy.
 Although Great Britain had long outlawed slavery and the slave trade, the American blockade of the Southern ports was driving up the cost of cotton and British Capitalists cared more for their purses than they did for Negro freedom.